Diane Rose, Community Leader

 Rabbi & Cantor

 Diane first fell in love with Judaism by falling in love with Jewish music, and makes sure that nearly everything we do at Cool Shul has a musical element.
 She was a music teacher, songwriter, and choral singer and conductor before working in Jewish leadership roles.
-Her hope is to lead others (and herself!) toward more beautiful, peaceful, passionate, and content lives by looking at the world and ourselves through a progressive, universal, Jewish lens.
+Her hope is to lead others (and herself!) toward more beautiful, peaceful, passionate, and content lives by looking at the world and ourselves through a progressive, universal, God-optional Jewish lens.
 Diane believes Jewish texts, traditions, and culture can open our eyes to the human lessons that can help us all find ourselves, Jewish or not.
-Her teachings focus on these universal lessons (which she often calls “nougat centers”) that Judaism has to offer without requirements, rules or guilt...
+She focuses on these universal lessons (which she often calls “nougat centers”) that Judaism has to offer without requirements, rules or guilt...
 God is optional.

 "Rantor" Diane (her students love calling her this Cantor/Rabbi combo title) has a Bachelor's of Science in Music Education from NYU, a Master's of Music in Choral Conducting from CSULA, and was ordained as a Cantor through the American Seminary for Contemporary Judaism, and as a Rabbi through Jewish Spiritual Leaders Institute.
 Diane is also currently deepening her Jewish knowledge at the Academy for Jewish Religion - CA as a Masters of Jewish Studies student with a focus in Music in Jewish Life.

 Our Board of Directors